awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.md

 ## Availability for IAM Database Authentication<a name="UsingWithRDS.IAMDBAuth.Availability"></a>

 IAM database authentication is available for the following database engines and DB instance classes:
 + Aurora with MySQL compatibility version 1\.10 or higher\.
-All DB instance classes are supported, except for db\.t2\.small\.
+All DB instance classes are supported, except for db\.t2\.small and db\.t3\.small\.
 + Aurora with PostgreSQL compatibility, PostgreSQL versions 9\.6\.9 and 10\.4 or higher\.

 ## MySQL Limitations for IAM Database Authentication<a name="UsingWithRDS.IAMDBAuth.ConnectionsPerSecond"></a>

 When using IAM database authentication with MySQL, you are limited to a maximum of 256 new connections per second\.
-If you are using a db\.t2\.micro DB instance class, the limit is 10 connections per second\.

 The database engines that work with Amazon Aurora don't impose any limits on authentication attempts per second\.
 However, when you use IAM database authentication, your application must generate an authentication token\.
 Your application then uses that token to connect to the DB cluster\.
 If you exceed the limit of maximum new connections per second, then the extra overhead of IAM database authentication can cause connection throttling\.
 The extra overhead can cause even existing connections to drop\.
 For information about the maximum total connections for Aurora MySQL, see [Maximum Connections to an Aurora MySQL DB Instance](AuroraMySQL.Managing.Performance.md#AuroraMySQL.Managing.MaxConnections)\.